Obama campaign to start accepting text message donations

 By Alina Selyukh

-Marking the beginning of what could be a revolution in U.S. campaign finance, the Obama campaign said on Thursday it is wrapping up agreements with Verizon Wireless (VZ.N), Sprint Nextel Corp (S.N), U.S. Cellular and T-Mobile USA - a unit of Deutsche Telekom AG (DTEGn.DE) - to open the floodgate for donations by text this week.
+Marking the beginning of what could be a revolution in U.S. campaign finance, the Obama campaign said on Thursday it is wrapping up agreements with Verizon Wireless, Sprint Nextel Corp, U.S. Cellular and T-Mobile USA -- a unit of Deutsche Telekom AG -- to open the floodgate for donations by text this week.

-The campaign of Republican Mitt Romney, Obama's rival in the November 6 election, will soon start accepting donations as well, a campaign official said on Thursday.
-Its number is expected to be 46 6 48 8 (" GOM ITT "), already used to contact supporters by text.
+The campaign of Republican Mitt Romney, Obama's rival in the Nov.
+6 election, has supported the notion of text donations in the past.
+It is expected to follow suit for its own short code of 466488, although has not made any announcements yet.

-The Obama campaign said agreements with other phone companies - including AT&T Inc (T.N), the second-largest after Verizon - were anticipated "in the near future."
+The Obama campaign said agreements with other phone companies -- including AT&T Inc, the second-largest after Verizon -- were anticipated "in the near future."

 Thanks to their small size and spontaneity, text donations could empower smaller donors in a campaign marked by six-figure donations to outside groups to fund what is likely to be the most expensive U.S. election in history.